german/redis_orm/README.md

 As an exception if *:as* option for the association is provided the backlinks are not established.

+All associations supports following options:

+* *:as*

+  Symbol could be accessed by provided name

+* *:dependent*

+  Symbol could be either :destroy or :nullify (default value)

 For more examples please check test/associations_test.rb

 ## Validation